-While they have attracted little attention outside risk and regulation specialists, the BCBS 306 and 307 proposals may have far-reaching implications for banks and the economies in which they operate.
-In particular, the new rules will shift capital between SA and IRB banks and across asset classes.
-Understanding the nature of these shifts and the economic implications are important topics of study.
-The Basel Committee has launched an official Quantitative Impact Study (QIS) for the proposed new rules but many banks have found it difficult to obtain the data necessary to calculate
+While they have attracted little attention outside risk and regulation specialists, the BCBS 306 and 307 proposals may have far-reaching implications for banks and the economies in which they operate.5 In particular, the new rules will shift capital between SA and IRB banks and across asset classes.
+Understanding the nature of these shifts and the economic implications is an important topic of study.6 The Basel Committee organised an official Quantitative Impact Study (QIS) for the BCBS 306 and BCBS 307 version of the proposed new rules but many banks found it difficult to obtain the data necessary to calculate capital accurately.
+So, the reliability of the QIS, the results of which are in

-&lt;sup>3 For example, for residential mortgages, the risk indicators that the authorities propose to use as the basis for regulatory capital are Loan to Value (LTV) and Debt Service Coverage (DSC) ratios.
+3 For example, for residential mortgages, the risk indicators that the authorities propose to use as the basis for regulatory capital are Loan to Value (LTV) and Debt Service Coverage (DSC) ratios.
 More information on the risk indicators may be found in Section 2.

-&lt;sup>4 Reportedly, some senior regulators from countries in which the recent crisis had little or no impact has been worried about the low default probabilities that banks have estimated and hence the low IRBA risk weights that are being used currently.
+4 Reportedly, some senior regulators from countries in which the recent crisis had little or no impact have worried about the low default probabilities that banks have estimated and, hence, the low IRBA risk weights that are currently being used.

-&lt;sup>5It is worth noting that, following the crisis, the Basel Committee adopted major changes to the Basel II (see BCBS (2006)) capital definitions and capital target ratios.
+5It is worth noting that, following the crisis, the Basel Committee adopted major changes to the Basel II (see BCBS (2006)) capital definitions and capital target ratios.
 But, aside from the area of trading book rules, these changes (see BCBS (2009a), (2009b) and (2010b)) involved relatively minor changes in the definitions of Risk Weighted Assets (RWAs).
 The changes proposed in BCBS 307 are the first major post-crisis reform in RWAs.

-&lt;sup>6 One may also be concerned that basing regulatory capital on accounting-data-related risk indicators will shift capital between sectors and jurisdictions in ways that depend more on differences in accounting practice than risk.
+6 One may also be concerned that basing regulatory capital on accounting-data-related risk indicators will shift capital between sectors and jurisdictions in ways that depend more on differences in accounting practice than risk.
 In some countries, difficulties in obtaining the data necessary to calculate the indicators will mean that capital defaults to punitive values.